cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 + type UpgradeHandler func(ctx sdk.Context, plan Plan, migrationMap MigrationMap) error
 ```

-Applying an upgrade will fetch the `MigrationMap` from the `x/upgrade` store and pass it into the handler.
+To apply an upgrade, we query the `MigrationMap` from the `x/upgrade` store and pass it into the handler:

 ```diff
 func (k UpgradeKeeper) ApplyUpgrade(ctx sdk.Context, plan types.Plan) {